 Telegram messaging app CEO Pavel Durov arrested in France

-Russian Foreign Ministry is working to ‘clarify’ the detention of the 39-year-old founder and CEO of Telegram.
+Russia’s embassy in France has demanded consular access to the 39-year-old Franco-Russian billionaire.

-Pavel Durov, the founder and CEO of the Telegram messaging app, has been arrested at Bourget airport outside Paris for alleged offences related to his messaging app, French media reports.
+Pavel Durov, the founder and CEO of the Telegram messaging app, has been arrested at Bourget airport outside Paris for alleged offences related to his messaging app.

 Local sources said on Sunday that Durov, 39, had been travelling on his private jet from Azerbaijan and that a French arrest warrant targeted him as part of a preliminary investigation.